filecoin-project/data-prep-tools/docs/README.md

 At a basic level these two steps are all that's required from the client in order to store data on the filecoin network.
-However, as we will find out in the next couple of sections there are situations that require further transformation steps.
+However, depending on the size of the data to be onboarded additional transformations could be required.
+In the next two sections we discuss how to handle large files[^largeFiles] and small files[^smallFiles].

 ### Large files